 Mixing vertical, horizontal and oblique cuts in an abstract pattern that extends across the walls, the wooden panels introduce an element of visual interest, but never overwhelm the space.
 There is a sense of order in the geometrical patterns that stretch from the light-colored ceiling to the floor.

-The wood panels are used in more than one way: first, to cover the walls for enhanced aesthetic appeal; second, to create dividers and small niches in an architectural attempt to create an interesting space.
+The wood panels are used in more than one way: first, to cover the walls for enhanced aesthetic appeal; second, to create dividers and small niches in an architectural attempt to achieve a quirky space with character.
 They also line up the sides of the counter, but eschew the wall behind the counter, so that the design does not become overpowering.

 In the back of the restaurant, the panels take on yet another role.
 They are used in combination with light to cast shadows on the ceiling and walls.
-This darker corner where the materiality of the wood panels translates into an ethereal show of lights and shadows is ideal for an intimate gathering.
+This darker corner, where the raw texture of the wood panels is enveloped in an ethereal show of lights and shadows, is ideal for an intimate gathering.

 If the light pendants are modern and simple throughout the restaurant, they take a more daring shape in this corner.
-Peeping from behind a series of nested shades, the light is filtered and softened, transforming the fixtures into luminous globes that are as much a part of the design as the wood panels.
-The lights and shadows cast by these lampshades mix with the ones from the panels to create rich, interesting patterns.
+Peeping from behind a series of nested woven shades, the light is filtered and softened.
+The gentle illumination provided by these luminous globes becomes as much an essential part of the restaurant interior design concept as the wood panels.
+The lights and shadows cast by the lampshades mix with the ones from the panels to create rich, interesting patterns.